Broekhuis-Solutions/jira-worklog-tracker/README.md

 # Jira Worklog Tracker

-A TypeScript CLI tool that fetches worklog updates from Jira for the past week (Monday–Sunday), groups them by author and ticket, and prints a summary table with the total time spent per ticket.
+A simple CLI tool that fetches worklog updates from Jira for the past week (Monday–Sunday), groups them by author and ticket, and prints a summary table with the total time spent per ticket.

 ## Prerequisites